stupidestmodder/TuneBloom/README.md

   - Support for external groups is still WIP (read-only), that means games like SM3DW, CTTT and any other game which makes use of external groups only supports playback.
 - Import/Export wave files
   - The tool can only make use of .wav files for importing/replacing and exporting.
+- Edited `BFSAR` files
+  - Sound archives which have been re-saved by imperfect tools (such as Citric Composer) are very likely to have been corrupted in ways that will result in failure to load into TuneBloom.

 ## Compiling
 - Premake is used as the build system which makes setting up a development environment very straightforward.